Insulin-Resistance, Equine Cushings Syndrome

 Chia acts as a barrier between the carbohydrates and the enzymes of the stomach.
 The slower metabolism results in less build-up of acid in the stomach.
 Horses are prone to ulcers because they constantly produce stomach acid.
 Chia is soothing to the gut with a mucilaginous gel.
 Chia provides greater efficiency in the utilization of body fluids and absorption of nutrients, helping to maintain electrolyte balance.
 Fluid and electrolyte imbalances occur when fluids are lost resulting from diarrhea, colic, fever, ulcers or sweating.
 Extracellular fluid loss occurs in these conditions.
 Intercellular fluid then shifts out of cells to compensate, causing abnormal distribution of electrolytes resulting in cellular malfunction.
 Chia seeds give extensive hydration.
 Hydrophilic colloids, (a watery, gelatinous, sticky substance) form the underlying elements of all living cells.
-Chia has the substance essential to cell life—a balanced property of giving out (nutrients) and readily taking up (debris).

 Chia is low in sugar and starch—a safe supplement that compliments a balanced nutritional program for humans and horses.
 It is important to note that the Food and Drug Administration (FDA) considers Chia Seed a Dietetic Nutritional Supplement.
 Chia is a perfect addition to the diet of IR horses.
 Chia is effective for horses whose lives depend upon low carbohydrate nutrition.

-While the treatment of Insulin resistance is multifaceted, Chia has been proven to be a strong addition to the daily diet of IR horses and humans!
+While the treatment of Insulin resistance is multifaceted, Chia has been proven to be a strong addition to the daily diet of IR horses and humans.
 (See Testimony page.)
 High in protein and essential oils, the hydrophilic (water absorbing) property of Chia seeds makes a soothing mucilage in the gut.
 Chia is a 100% natural seed, not a grain.

 Experts agree that low NCS diet is essential for IR horses.
 Limit or eliminate access to pasture (especially high-sugar pastures), feed low sugar and low starch hays, and eliminate grain, concentrates and high-sugar feeds from the diet.